yshwaker/mountains-and-rivers-theme/README.md

 An light only VSCode theme inspired by one of the most well-known Chinese art - A Thousand Li of Rivers and Mountains.

 <img width="1203" alt="demo" src="https://user-images.githubusercontent.com/2382185/226259376-c419b4ec-6d08-44a7-ad99-5c0f45465281.png">

+font used in the screenshot: MonoLisa

+## Installing

+This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=yshwaker.mountains-and-rivers-theme)